meker12/commerce-channels.en/help/amazon-channel/install.md

 1. For the component name and version, click **[!UICONTROL Technical Details]**.

-1. Click **[!UICONTROL Download]**.

-1. Export the contents to your Magento root.

-1. Follow all instructions for [extension installation](https://devdocs.magento.com/extensions/install/){target="_blank"} in the developer documentation.

-1. Update the services connector entry in your `composer.json` file.
+1. Use the name and version information to update the services connector entry in your `composer.json` file.

    -  Add the extension's name and version to your composer.json file.